tc39/proposal-observable/EventTargetObservable.md

 #### Solution 1: Async Functions and Promises

-It's easy to understand why a misguided developer might attempt to use async functions and Promises to build this app.
-Async functions and `Promise.all` make it much more ergonomic to coordinate concurrency than registering listeners on EventTargets.
+It's easy to understand why a developer might prefer to use async functions and Promises to build this app.
+Async functions and `Promise.all` make it much more ergonomic to manage concurrency than registering listeners on EventTargets.
 Unfortunately a Promise-based implementation is likely to be unresponsive, leaky, or both.

 Let's take a look at a naive implementation using async functions: